 Where a willmaker does not understand the English language, a witness should read the will to the willmaker in his or her native tongue in the presence of other witness and the witnesses must state in the will that the willmaker understood and approved of it.

 In such circumstances a translation of the will and an affidavit of execution may be required before the court will approve a Grant of Probate.
-We strongly recommend that you seek legal advice from a lawyer, such as Vault Legal, before signing a will in such circumstances.
+We strongly recommend that you seek legal advice from a lawyer before signing a will in such circumstances.

 Yes, it is possible for couples to have a joint will where the surviving spouse inherits the entire estate when the other spouse passes away.
 However, joint wills are not preferable because they cannot be revoked by the surviving spouse, regardless of the changed circumstances after the death of his or her spouse.
 As joint wills are impractical, a better solution is for a couple to make mutual or mirror wills which are separate wills which confer reciprocal benefits upon each other.
 The Willed platform does not permit a couple to make a joint will.